-- Do greater opportunities for digital/virtual participation in the arts lead to increased participation in in-person arts events? - Apart from economic barriers, what causes for resistance to arts participation, by art form (e.g., music, dance, theater, or the visual arts) and activity type (e.g., attending, creating,

-- or performing), may exist for people with different backgrounds and abilities?
-How might this resistance be overcome? - How do factors such as teacher quality, teacher preparation, scheduling, and dosage influence the outcomes of arts education programs? - How have student outcomes been affected by arts education in online and hybrid learning environments? - How do college and university arts programs uniquely stimulate arts participation opportunities in different geographic regions?
+- Do greater opportunities for digital/virtual participation in the arts lead to increased participation in in-person arts events? - Apart from economic barriers, what causes for resistance to arts participation, by art form (e.g., music, dance, theater, or the visual arts) and activity type (e.g., attending, creating, or performing), may exist for people with different backgrounds and abilities?
+How might this resistance be overcome? - How do factors such as teacher quality, teacher preparation, scheduling, and dosage influence the outcomes of arts education programs? - How have student outcomes been affected by arts education in online and hybrid learning environments?